lgatto/lgatto.github.io/_pages/cbio-who.md

   bioinformatician for [e-OMIX](https://www.eomix.be) a CBIO-led project.
   He has a master's degree in bioinformatic from Lyon 1 university.

+- **Riya Dogra** (GitHub: [rdogra8](https://github.com/rdogra8), is a PhD student at de duve institute since June 2024, working on analysing PTMs using spatial and single cell proteomics approach.
+She did a Master's in Systems Biology and Bioinformatics from Panjab University, and worked in Genomics Research lab at CSIR-CCMB.

 ## Undergraduates

 - **Guillaume Deflandre** is a final year student in